scalawithcats/scala-with-cats/src/pages/foldable-traverse/unapply.md

 The inner workings of `Unapply` aren't particularly important--- all we need to know is that this tool is available to fix these kinds of problems.

-It is worth noting that [SI-2712][link-si2712] was fixed by Miles Sabin in a patch to Scala 2.12.
+It is worth noting that [SI-2712][link-si2712] will be fixed in Scala 2.12.1 and is already fixed in [Typelevel Scala][link-typelevel-scala] 2.11.8.
 The fix allows calls to `traverse` and `sequence` to compile in a much wider set of situations, although tools like `Unapply` will still be necessary in certain cases in the future.

-For a more comprehensive write-up of SI-2712 see [this post by Daniel Spiewak][link-spiewak-si2712].
-Miles' SI-2712 fix can also be backported to Scala 2.11 and 2.10 using [this compiler plugin][link-si2712-compiler-plugin].
+The SI-2712 fix can be backported to Scala 2.11 and 2.10 using [this compiler plugin][link-si2712-compiler-plugin].